 State Convention The state Convention is the highlight of the year for the Texas FFA Association.
-Each year, some 11,000 to 12,000 active, collegiate and alumni members, guests and other supporters convene to recognize Texas FFA's degree, award and scholarship recipients, compete for state honors in the talent competition, elect new officers, conduct the business of the state association and hear from inspiring speakers.
-Texas FFA members can play an active role in convention by representing their chapter as a voting delegate or by serving as a member of the courtesy corps, Texas FFA Foundation Ambassadors, Texas FFA Chorus, or the Convention Media Team.
-In addition to the events on the main stage, the convention features top entertainment acts, the Texas FFA State Rodeo Finals, leadership development workshops, Collegiate and Alumni FFA conventions and the Texas FFA Alumni Benefit Auction.
-The state public speaking finals and agriscience fair are held in conjunction with the annual convention.
-State convention sites are selected by the Texas FFA Association Board of Directors, usually about five years in advance of each convention.
-In 2016, the 88th Texas FFA Convention was held in Dallas and had an attendance of 11,259.
-The largest convention on record was the 86thconvention held in Fort Worth in 2014 with an attendance of 12,378.
-In 2017, the 89th Texas FFA Convention will be held in Corpus Christi.
-In 2018, Texas FFA will begin a three-year convention run: 2018-20 in Fort Worth and 2021-23 in Dallas.
+Each year, some 11,000 to 12,000 active, collegiate and alumni members, guests and other supporters convene to recognize Texas FFA's degree, award and scholarship recipients.
+It is at convention where members compete for state honors in the talent competition, elect new officers, conduct the business of the state association and hear from inspiring speakers.
+Texas FFA members can play an active role in convention by representing their chapter as a voting delegate, Courtesy Corps member, Texas FFA Foundation Ambassadors,

+Texas FFA Chorus member, or joining the Convention Media Team.
+In addition to the events on the main stage, the convention features top entertainment acts, the Texas FFA State Rodeo Finals, development leadership workshops, Collegiate and Alumni FFA conventions and the Texas FFA Alumni Benefit Auction.
+The state public speaking finals and agriscience fair are both are held in conjunction with the annual convention.
+Spanish Creed Invitational and AFNR Quiz Bowl Invitational events are also held at this time.
+State convention sites selected by the Texas FFA

+Association Board of Directors, usually about five years in advance of each convention.
+In 2017, the 89th Texas FFA Convention was held in Corpus Christi and had an attendance of 12,469 and is now recognized as the largest convention on record.
+In 2018, the Texas FFA will begin a six-year convention rotation between the cities of Fort Worth & Dallas: Fort Worth (2018 & 2019); Dallas (2020); Fort Worth (2021 & 2022); Dallas (2023).
 This will be the first time to hold consecutive conventions in a single location since 1929-33, when the FFT/FFA held five successive conventions in conjunction with the State Fair of Texas in Dallas.